bleachga/bleachga.github.io/Developing_in_PHP_Using_Docker.md

 The -d option (for detached, but it could also stand for daemon) tells the command to run in the background.

 The first time you run the command will be different from subsequent runs.
-Because it hasn't bee run before, some software needs to be downloaded, and in the case of the php-fpm container, built.
+Because it hasn't been run before, some software needs to be downloaded, and in the case of the php-fpm container, built.

 ## Step 4: Sanity Test
 Before we run a quick test, if you take a look at the nginx config file, located in docker-web/phpdocker/nginx/nginx.conf, you'll see a pretty standard setup.
 I'll call attention to one line: